- Is my

 - Contact Us

-GHHI is currently leading a cohort of 11 PFS projects with healthcare, service provider and government partners in jurisdictions across the country.
-Five projects are feasibility studies funded by the Corporation for National and Community Services’ Social Innovation Fund.
-Five additional PFS projects are funded by the Robert Wood Johnson Foundation.
-One project in Baltimore has moved from feasibility to the transaction structuring phase.
+GHHI is currently leading a cohort of 11 asthma-focused PFS projects with healthcare, service provider, and government partners in jurisdictions across the country.
+GHHI is a service provider for a PFS project with Johns Hopkins Health System that is currently in transaction structuring phase in Baltimore.
+In September 2016, GHHI completed five PFS feasibility studies funded by the Corporation for National and Community Services’ Social Innovation Fund.
+Five additional PFS feasibility studies, funded by the Robert Wood Johnson Foundation, are underway.
+Also, GHHI recently received another grant from the CNCS Social Innovation Fund to expand its technical assistance in 2017 to advance PFS projects that address the social determinants of health.

 As a proud recipient of a grant from the Corporation for National and Community Service’s Social Innovation Fund (SIF), Green & Healthy Homes Initiative will provide developmental support to SIF-funded Pay for Success (PFS) projects.
 We will provide cash subgrants and pro bono technical assistance services to projects that address the social determinants of health in low-income communities.